Q: What is creativity?

 Roadshows took over three months continuous traveling.
-Meetings were arranged in province capital cities with China Mobile and China Unicom province headquarters.
-Every week trip to new Chinese province and capital city to have meetings China Mobile and China Unicom: presentations, MoU introduction and signing, dinners.
+Meetings were arranged in province capital cities separately with China Mobile and China Unicom province headquarters.
+Every week trip to new Chinese province and capital city to have meetings with China Mobile and China Unicom: presentations, MoU introduction and signing, dinners.
 Also meetings with multimedia developers and multimedia-minded state representatives.

 Everybody was eager to learn technical part of the new SMS service.
 But often their expectations were more on WAP browsing, but SMS awareness and learning happened.

 We prepared a MoU document for partnership.
 MoU was also a tool to introduce new terminology and the business opportunity to provincial operators and content portals.
 During the meetings I proposed signing a 3-party MoU: mobile operator, Nokia, and content portal.
 Intent, testing, trials, partnership, revenue sharing.
-With MoU we raised awareness, rovincial mobile operators were hungry for new revenue stream.
+With MoU we raised awareness, provincial mobile operators were hungry for new revenue stream.
 They wanted to understand responsibilities, terminology and the service business, described in the MoU document.